Graylog2/se-poc-docs/src/Migrating/Elasticsearch to OpenSearch/Migrating FROM Elasticsearch TO OpenSearch.md

 ## Introduction

-This page will provide instructions for how to migrate from an existing Elasticsearch data created and managed by Graylog, to OpenSearch.
+This page will provide instructions for how to migrate an existing Elasticsearch cluster, with data created and managed by Graylog, to OpenSearch.

 ## Prerequisites